AfzalAliSolangi/GCP_Weather_IoT_Simulation_Pipeline/README.md

 ### Project Architecture:
 ![Project_architecture](https://github.com/AfzalAliSolangi/GCP_Weather_IoT_Simulation_Pipeline/assets/100179604/9ca46e82-b825-4591-8126-fed49abcb35e)

-### Services Used in WeatherIoT Simulation Pipeline
+### Services Used in WeatherIoT Simulation Pipeline:
 1. **Google Cloud Pub/Sub**
    - Google Cloud Pub/Sub is a messaging service that enables real-time communication between components of a distributed system.
-In this
-     project, Pub/Sub serves as the messaging middleware for IoT devices, allowing simulated sensors to publish weather data messages to a designated topic.
+In this project, Pub/Sub serves as the messaging middleware for IoT devices, allowing simulated sensors to publish weather data messages to a designated topic.

 2. **Google Cloud BigQuery**
    - Google Cloud BigQuery is a fully-managed, serverless data warehouse that enables super-fast SQL queries using the processing power of             Google's infrastructure.
 In this project, BigQuery is used to store and manage the processed weather data in a structured table, facilitating efficient analytics and querying.